The-Known-Galaxy/archives/sith/persons_of_interest/zayne_carrick/zayne_carrick.md

 With time, he grew and matured, making him more confident and decisive in battle.
 His confidence even grew bigger after he lied to Malak by kissing Jarael and making him believe she would join them.

 # Powers and abilities

 From a young age, Zayne's clumsiness, and inaptitude with the Force were clear; however, he possessed the ability to make friends, something that would help him in the future.
 During his training as a padawan, he learned a very rare skill: a natural connection to the Living Force.
 He also had the possibility of foreseeing the future very clearly.
-Unlike most Jedi, whose capacity was limited from the moment they were born due to Midichlorians, Zayne didn´t possess that limit.
+Unlike most Jedi, whose capacity was limited from the moment they were born due to Midichlorians, Zayne didnÂ´t possess that limit.
 His natural connection to the Living Force made him capable of continuously becoming stronger.
 He even learned to use telekinesis.
 However, his very poor starting point in the Force, made him unable to properly train with lightsabers and never actually learn properly.